About the Musicians

 Lois grew up in North Dakota where at age 15, she entertained weekly at the local U.S. Air Force Base in the Officers’ Club and NCO Clubs.
 Throughout high school and college, she sang with a jazz band and entertained regularly in a popular supper club.
 After moving to Chicago in 1965 she worked in a law office during the day while entertaining periodically in the evenings at The Italian Village, a well-known Chicago restaurant, as well as at private parties in the Hilton and Blackstone Hotels, and other venues.

 In 1972, Lois moved to Minneapolis where she spent the next 22 years working for a large law firm, retiring as the Director of Administration in 1994, when she and husband Terry started spending half the year in Naples.
 They became Florida residents in 2001.
 Shortly thereafter she started playing piano and singing with a few other local musicians just for fun.
 Then, in 2016, she was asked to sub for another musician and her professional music career was essentially reborn.
 She currently entertains regularly at many Naples venues.
-She is the President and Secretary of the Naples Jazz Society.
+She is the President of the Naples Jazz Society.

 John Keys